dotnet/roslyn/src/Metalama/doc/API.md

 ## API

-The API of the Caravela compiler consists of the following 4 types in the `Caravela.Compiler` namespace:
+The API of the Metalama compiler consists of the following 4 types in the `Metalama.Compiler` namespace:

 ### `ISourceTransformer`